TancrediZini/SoapySDR-SoapyRemote/README.md

 ## tcpdump

-To monitor the information flow between server and client I used [tcpdump](https://www.tcpdump.org/index.html)
+To monitor the information flow between server and client I used [tcpdump](https://www.tcpdump.org/index.html).
+I ran the command in the shell to listen to the isolated packets going to, or coming from, my desidered address.